-Quizzes must be completed on the date announced.
+Participation assignments and quizzes must be completed on the date announced.
 There are no makeups for missed participation assessments.
 There will be no makeup assignments given.
 To repeat.
-The purpose of the quizzes is student engagement with the material.
-There will be NO MAKEUPS for missed quizzes.
+The purpose of participation is student engagement with the material.
+There will be NO MAKEUPS for missed participation assessments or assignments.